 Another alternative is to have kids paint blank sheets of white cardstock, then use a leaf paper punch to cut out leaves.
 If you are making this craft with a large group of kids, it may be easier to provide baskets of pre-punched leaves.
 We used 25–30 small leaves per hedgehog.
 You may need more or less, depending on the size of the paper punch.

-6. Last, glue the greeting card portion of the hedgehog craft to the back of the decorated part.
+STEP 6: Finish the craft.
+Last, glue the greeting card portion of the hedgehog craft to the back of the decorated part.
 When the glue dries, the card will open and close!
-Kids can sign their name and write a personalized message inside.
+Kids can sign their names and write a personalized message inside.

 Isn’t it cute?
 Such an easy and fun fall craft for kids!